 One of the things that I find myself doing regularly is looking at text files that have been generated from another service to confirm validity or simply grab a tidbit of information from them.
 In those cases, I generally use the

 CAT command.
 It simply takes the content of the given file and spits it into the command prompt.
-It’s a pretty bland command, no formatting, no pretty colors, just simply text.
+It’s a pretty bland command, no formatting, no pretty colors, just simple text.
 Most IDE’s on the other hand give us both.
-In steps
+And for that there is:

 If you have ever worked on the network layer of setting up a server or dealing with network related issues (is my network down?), then you have likely used “ping”.
 It’s a very bland, text only affair that tells you just a little information.